I have no experiencs with kar-files and soft-player so I didnt fully understand what you mean by synced with note...

 Updates of updateDvd.
 The program will seach a dvd image file for the pattern of a song and replace the song in the dvd image with a new version of the song.

-* The program had a serious bug that made the new song on the dvd image corrupt (atleast when the program was compiled with cygwin for XP).
-The attached version solves the problem.
+Updates: * The program had a serious bug that made the new song on the dvd image corrupt (atleast when the program was compiled with cygwin for XP).
+The attached version solves the problem. * Also a optional parameter was added so that it is possible to specify a start offset to start the search from in the image file. updateDvd.zip |

 |